 2014: Philanthropist Bill Gates launched the Reinventing Toilet Fair in India.
 Prime Minister Modi launched the biggest toilet construction programme of 110 million toilets for Swachh Bharat.

 2015: WTO hosted World Toilet Summit at New Delhi under the auspices of Ministry of Urban Development.

 2016: Chief Minister Chandrababu Naidu appointed Jack Sim as Co-convener of Swachh Andhra.
 WTO created the partnership of Global Interfaith WASH Alliance (GIWA) and Reckitt Benckiser for setting up World Toilet College in Rishikesh.

-2018: WTO along with GIWA and Reckitt Benckiser set up World Toilet College in Aurangabad, Maharashtra.
+2018: WTO’s engagement in India with GIWA and Reckitt Benckiser led to the setting up of World Toilet College in Aurangabad, Maharashtra.
 In November, World Toilet Summit came to Mumbai with an agenda to build one World Toilet College in every state of India.

 - Make Them Emotional About Toilets

 - Prime Minister